Seagate/cortx-prvsnr/docs/Architecture/Southbound-Interface.md

 Each of the sub-sections (unless mentioned explicitly) will have the following parameters:

-  * `cmd`:  Command to be executed provided by component pertaining to this section.
+  * `cmd`:  Command to be run provided by component pertaining to this section.
   * `args`:  A list of arguments (in YAML format) to be passed to the script.
   * `--config <URL>`:  Source URL with cluster info
   * `--location <URL>`:  Target URL as specific end-point to backup/restore config info